Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 #### vgDestroyImage
 <a name="vgDestoryImage"></a>

 The resources associated with an image may be deallocated by callin `vgDestroyImage`.
 Following the call, the image handle is no longer valid in anycontext that shared it.
-If the image is currently in use as a rendering target, is theancestor of another image (see `vgChildImage`), is set as a paint pattern image ona VGPaint object, or is set as a glyph an a VGFont object, its definition remainsavailable to those consumers as long as they remain valid, but the handle may nolonger be used.
-When those uses cea...(line truncated)...
+If the image is currently in use as a rendering target, is the ancestor of another image (see `vgChildImage`), is set as a paint pattern image ona VGPaint object, or is set as a glyph an a VGFont object, its definition remainsavailable to those consumers as long as they remain valid, but the handle may nolonger be used.
+When those uses cease, the image’s resources will automatically be deallocated.

 ```c
 void vgDestroyImage(VGImage image);